Financial aid for which you may qualify:

 - Federal Direct Unsubsidized Loans are loans made to eligible undergraduate, graduate, and professional students, but in this case, the student does not have to demonstrate financial need to be eligible for the loan.

 - Federal Plus Loans: For parents of dependent undergraduate and graduate students.
 The loan amount varies depending on college costs and other financial aid.
 Eligibility is based on credit worthiness and approval from the lending agency.

 - Highlands also participates in federal and state work study programs.
 Federal work study depends on need.
 State work study jobs are open to everyone.
 Employers post work study job openings with our Human Resources Department.

-Our Financial Aid Office starts sending out freshman scholarship award letters in April, and financial aid package letters in May.
+Our Office of Financial Aid and Scholarships starts sending out freshman scholarship award letters in April, and financial aid package letters in May.

 What kinds of financial aid are there?

 How much does an education at Highlands cost?

 Exact costs vary by in-state vs. out of state, living on campus or off.
 Click here to see how tuition, books and fee, and room and board might add up for you.
 We think you’ll agree that New Mexico Highlands is a great value for the investment.

 Meet the Office of Financial Aid and Scholarships – they’re here to help!